-Sarah Gad, MD/JD
+Sarah Gad, JD

 Sarah is an Assistant Law Professor and the founder of a2A.
 Following her own battle with addiction and incarceration, she chose to attend law school to fight for criminal justice and drug law reform.
 Sarah recently graduated from the University of Chicago Law School, where she became the first formerly incarcerated woman to earn a JD.

 Sarah has given guest lectures about her opioids work at national conferences, medical centers, and Congress.
 She received the 2019 University of Chicago Humanitarian Award for her opioid outreach work.
-She takes a special interest in the intersection between law and mental heath, and clarifying the rights of multi-minoritized and system-impacted groups.
+She takes a special interest in the intersection between law and mental heath, and clarifying the rights of system-impacted groups.

 Marcia Glass, MD